Year of the Dog serial novel

 Movement from outside the patio door caught his attention, and he saw Phil with a sympathetic look on his face.
 He silently mimed that he’d call Ashwin, and then snuck off the patio to exit the backyard through the side gate.

-Ashwin belatedly realized he still held the napkins he’d been intending for Phil, and he gave them to Aunt Nell.
+Ashwin belatedly realized he still held the napkins he’d been intending for Phil, and he gave them to Auntie Nell.
 She cried softly into the dampening napkins for several minutes, then at last she used them to loudly blow her nose.

 “I’m sorry for eavesdropping.”
 She heaved a few quick breaths.
 “I only picked up the phone to call Dusty to tell him I was here.
 I didn’t know you were talking with …”